nyanmoeaung/demo-app/README.md

 9. php artisan migrate

-Note : If you want to convert tailwind css to bootstrap, please follow below as:
+Note : If you want to convert tailwind css to bootstrap, please follow as:

 10. composer require nascent-africa/jetstrap --dev